jinzhao-sun/jinzhao-sun.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Fellow in quantum computing and quantum physics.
-I have been working on quantum computing, quantum information, and quantum many-body physics.
-I did postdoctoral research with Tom Gur at Cambridge, Myungshik Kim at Imperial, Andrew Green at University College, and came back to Oxford supported by a Fellowship.
-I did my PhD with Vlatko Vedral and Andrew Boothroyd, who navigated me to research quantum, and I am very fortunate to get entangled with my supervisors.

 **Research interest**